 Below is a list of common disputes encountered by many house and strata property owners, and builders.
-If you can relate to one of these disputes and need assistance, contact us for advice.
+If you can relate to one of these disputes and need assistance, contact me for advice.

 The property has a contract with builders to carry out additions and alterations to their home.
 The builder recommends a cost-plus contract.
 What should the home owners consider before signing the contract?